lexsai/lexsai.github.io/src/posts/reversing-multiplayer-game-pt1.md

 ![](/images/multiplayergame/keys.PNG)

-But, for both strings in the packet to always be 172 bytes, there must be some kind of padding...
+But, for both strings in the packet to always be 172 bytes, there must be some kind of padding used.

 Following the function calls, we arrive here:

 ![](/images/multiplayergame/pkcs1.PNG)

 PKCS1 is a padding scheme!
+Given that stepping through the code leads to this value, it is likely that PKCS1 is the padding scheme used in the encryption process.

 ![](/images/multiplayergame/docs.PNG)

 ### EMULATION

-We now have all the data to construct a login packet.
+We now have all the information necessary to construct a login packet.

-Writing a python script to use the public key and PKCS1 padding standard to RSA encrypt my username and password and assemble a login packet, we get this response:
+Writing a python script to use the public key and PKCS1 padding to RSA encrypt my username and password, I assemble a login packet and get this response:

 ![](/images/multiplayergame/successpython.PNG)